ux-mind/ux-mind-pro/README.md

 2. npm run start - start devserver
 3. npm run build - production package

-*you can check package.json to find plugins
+*you can check package.json to find plugins that are using in this project